tasmota/docs/docs/WebUI.md

 To access it use your device's IP address in your favorite web browser.

+By default webUI starts in unprotected admin mode which allows complete access to your device to anyone with access to that IP.

+If you want to restrict other users to only controlling the device through the webUI use [`WebServer 1`](Commands#webserver).

+Command [`WebPassword`](Commands#webpassword) will set up a password that needs to be entered when trying to access webUI.
+This is a very thin layer of protection since everything is transmitted over unencrypted http protocol.

+## Menus
 #### Configuration
 Configuration menu allows you to configure everything from components to Wi-Fi and gives you the option to backup and restore the configuration in a secure location.